-LINDA PFIFFNER is a Professor in Residence in the Department of Psychiatry and Behavioral Sciences at LPPI and is a licensed Clinical Psychologist.
+LINDA PFIFFNER is a Professor in Residence in the Department of Psychiatry and Behavioral Sciences, Director of the Hyperactivity, Attention and Learning Problems (HALP) program and is a licensed Clinical Psychologist.
 She received her B.A. from UCLA and her Ph.D. from the State University of New York at Stony Brook.
 Prior to joining UCSF in 2001, she held academic appointments at UC Irvine and the University of Chicago.
-Her research and clinical interests are in the development of multi-targeted psychosocial treatments for ADHD, dHealth and telehealth treatment and training approaches, and how psychosocial factors (especially family factors) predict the development of impairment and comorbid psychopathology in children with ADHD.
-She developed an integrated multicomponent behavioral intervention for the inattentive presentation of ADHD (Child Life and Attention Skills, CLAS) through funding from NIMH.
-Components of the intervention include parent and child skills groups and school-based intervention.
-She completed a 5-year NIMH-funded dual-site (with UC Berkeley) randomized controlled trial of the intervention and has since published a number of papers supporting the efficacy of the intervention.
-Dr. Pfiffner has adapted the clinic-based behavioral treatment model for delivery by school-based mental health professionals with students having attention and behavioral problems.
-With funding from the Institute of Education Sciences (IES)/US Department of Education, she completed a 4-year cluster randomized controlled trial of the intervention (Collaborative Life Skills Program).
-The project trains local public school district mental health providers to implement the intervention in their schools.
-She is currently conducting a 4-year development grant from IES to develop a web-based, remote training program for school mental health providers in implementation of CLS.
-Through NIMH and UCSF funding, she also has launched projects to develop a mobile health application to improve parent adherence to behavioral treatment and to develop a telehealth-based parent training program to support parents during the COVID-19 pandemic.
-Her work in the area of developmental psychopathology includes publications examining parent psychopathology, parenting practices and social factors predictive of impairment and comorbid internalizing and externalizing disorders among children with ADHD.
+Her research and clinical interests are in the development of multi-targeted psychosocial treatments for ADHD, digital health and telehealth treatment and training approaches, translating clinic treatment models to school settings, evaluation of predictors, mediators, and moderators of treatment outcomes, and how psychosocial factors (especially family factors) predict the development of impairment and comorbid psychopathology in children with ADHD.
+Through funding from NIMH, she developed an integrated multicomponent school-home behavioral intervention for the inattentive presentation of ADHD (Child Life and Attention Skills, CLAS).
+Through IES funding, she adapted the clinic-based behavioral treatment model (Collaborative Life Skills Program, CLS) for delivery by school-based mental health professionals with students having attention and behavioral problems.
+Current projects include an IES-funded grant to develop a webbased, remote training program for school mental health providers in implementation of CLS, and NIMH- and UCSF-funded projects to develop a mobile health application to improve parent adherence to behavioral treatment and a telehealth-based parent training program.
+In addition, she was recently funded, through a